dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 | CSI Unity XT       | 2.7.0   | N/A               | N/A             | N/A               | N/A            |

 >NOTE:
->- For the different versions of CSI-drivers supporting the CSM modules, please refer to the sample files [here](https://github.com/dell/csm-operator/tree/main/samples).
+>- Refer to sample files [here](https://github.com/dell/csm-operator/tree/main/samples) for prior versions of CSM.

 ## Installation
 Dell CSM Operator can be installed manually or via Operator Hub.